The first priority of most older Americans is to preserve as much of their independence as they can for as long as they can.

 4) Talk to experts.

 Your local Home Helpers office can make recommendations about the technologies that will give your family the most value.
 We work with several systems and offer our own at DirectLink911.com.
-For general questions, visit www.homehelpershomecare.com/locations to find a location near you.
+For general questions, visit our locations page to find a location near you.

 We’re in it together.